 Demi Lovato – Give Your Heart A Break

-Demi told Latina Magazine in 2016 that: “I don’t care about radio hits” and she quickly grows bored of singing them on tour.
-She added: “Stone Cold… I don’t get tired of singing on tour.
-I get tired of singing Give Your Heart a Break and even Confident.”
+Demi told Latina Magazine in 2016 that: “I don’t care about radio hits” and that they quickly grow bored of singing them on tour.
+They added: “Stone Cold… I don’t get tired of singing on tour.
+I get tired of singing Give Your Heart a Break and even Confident."

 Nirvana – Smells Like Teen Spirit